Author: Andrea S. Kramer

 An example might help explain application of the straddle rules.
 Let’s assume a taxpayer holds 100 Bitcoins in her digital wallet.
 Assume for purposes of this example that Bitcoin qualifies as actively traded personal property for straddle purposes (which is discussed below).
 Let’s assume further that she agrees to sell 100 Bitcoin for delivery to a buyer in three months.
 This “short position” would be an offsetting position to her “long” Bitcoin position in her digital wallet.
 If she closes out her short position at a loss, the straddle rules would prevent her from taking the loss on her tax return while she holds an offsetting gain position.

-The loss deferral rule requires taxpayers to defer losses on one or more offsetting position to the extent of any unrecognized gain the other offsetting positions.3 The basic concept underlying the loss deferral rule is that taxpayers cannot deduct losses incurred with respect to a positon in personal property if they also hold an offsetting position with an unrecognized gain.4 The straddle rules apply to virtual currency positions that meet these requirements.
+The loss deferral rule requires taxpayers to defer losses on one or more offsetting positions to the extent of any unrecognized gain the other offsetting positions.3 The basic concept underlying the loss deferral rule is that taxpayers cannot deduct losses incurred with respect to a position in personal property if they also hold an offsetting position with an unrecognized gain.4 The straddle rules apply to virtual currency positions that meet these requirements.

 Under I.R.C. § 263(g), taxpayers must also capitalize interest and carrying charges allocable to personal property that is part of a straddle.5 Interest and carrying charges that must be capitalized while holding offsetting positions include (1) interest expense incurred to purchase or carry property; (2) expenses incurred to store, insure, or transport personal property; and (3) amounts paid or incurred in connection with personal property used in a short sale.